 It starts with a kick and runs on a clutch-less, semi-automatic gearbox for easy shifting and there’s a convenient kill switch right at your fingertips just in case your young one gets into some serious trouble – or just needs an easy way to shut it off.
 The engine is also built based on Honda technology for heightened performance.
 For road-ready riders up to 120 pounds.
 Not for sale in the state of California.

-Touted as the “King of Pit-Bikes,” the Motovox 70cc Dirt Bike boasts a clutch-less, 70cc engine with 5.3 horsepower that, thanks to an easy kick-start, makes for a fun-filled, off-road ready ride for both first-time drivers and seasoned trailblazers.
+The X-Pro Dirt Pit Bike boasts a clutch-less, 70cc engine with 5.3 horsepower that, thanks to an easy kick-start, makes for a fun-filled, off-road ready ride for both first-time drivers and seasoned trailblazers.

 Safety specifications include no-dent polypropylene protection for the fenders and the body, strong steel rims with alloy hubs, dual front shocks, a rear coil-over shock for easy maneuvering and drum brakes on both the rear and front side of the bike.